Looking to add an extra bathroom to your home? We explore your options...

 What's more, if you prefer having more building control and living space, then maybe that extra space in your house should be used for something else.
 And of course, if you're thinking of adding an extra bathroom to your house, ensure that you adhere to any building regulations should there be any.
 Some landlords may have rules on adding on or rerouting existing waste pipes or water pipes so you might want to go research that.

 That’s about it.
 Did this article make you want to go ahead and install another bathroom, or are you happy with your existing bathroom?
-If it's the former, rather than the latter, why not let us do all the hard work for you?
-Enquire about our professional Design and Installation service today by clicking on the image below.
+If it's the former, rather than the latter, why not let us bring your dream bathroom to life?
+Enquire about our free, no-obligation Bathroom Design Service today by clicking on the image below.